-This module provides an overview of development economics, and an analysis of historic and current policies and practices involved in the economics of delivering sustainable urban change.
-It is linked with AR7004; Sustainable Communities and Governance of Place module in its analysis of sustainable communities and urban governance.
+This module provides an overview of development economics, and an analysis of historic and contemporary policies and practices, involved in the economics of delivering sustainable urban change.

 This module aims to:

-• Act as an introduction to the course and inform students on the choice of appropriate specialisms.
+• inform students on the choice of appropriate specialisms.

 This module provides an introductory context for the economy of place.
 The module specifically considers the economy of London and the relationship between this and those policies and processes, informing development and the delivery of sustainable urban change.